stashed/stash/docs/concepts/crds/restic.md

 ## Backup Repository Structure

- - For workload kind `Deployment`, `Replicaset` and `ReplicationController` restic repo is created in the sub-directory `<WORKLOAD_KIND>/<WORKLOAD_NAME>`.
+ - For workload kind `Deployment`, `ReplicaSet` and `ReplicationController` restic repo is created in the sub-directory `<WORKLOAD_KIND>/<WORKLOAD_NAME>`.
 For multiple replicas, only one repository is created and sidecar is added to only one pod selected by leader-election.
  - For workload kind `Statefulset` restic repository is created in the sub-directory `<WORKLOAD_KIND>/<POD_NAME>`.
 For multiple replicas, multiple repositories are created and sidecar is added to all pods.
- - For workload kind `Daemonset` restic repository is created in the sub-directory `<WORKLOAD_KIND>/<WORKLOAD_NAME>/<NODE_NAME>`.
-For multiple replicas, multiple repositories are created and sidecar is added to all pods.
+ - For workload kind `DaemonSet` restic repository is created in the sub-directory `<WORKLOAD_KIND>/<WORKLOAD_NAME>/<NODE_NAME>`.
+Separate repositories are created for each node and sidecar is added to all pods.

+## Prefix for Repository Directory

+Stash allow the users to provide a prefix for the backup repository directory.
+You can provide the prefix using  `local.subPath` for [local bckend](/docs/guides/backends.md#local) and `<backend-type>.prefix` for [other backends](/docs/guides/backends.md#aws-s3) in `spec.backend` field of `Restic` crd.

+If you provide the prefix then the repository will be created in the following directory,

+1. `<PREFIX>/<WORKLOAD_KIND>/<WORKLOAD_NAME>` for Deployment, ReplicaSet, ReplicationController.
+2. `<PREFIX>/<WORKLOAD_KIND>/<POD_NAME>` for StatefulSets.
+3. `<PREFIX>/<WORKLOAD_KIND>/<WORKLOAD_NAME>/<NODE_NAME>` for DaemonSets.

+This prefix is particularly helpful when you are using a single bucket to backup your workload in the following scenario,

+1. You have two or more workload with the same name but in different namespaces.
+2. You have two or more cluster in different regions with the exact set-up. i.e. workload names are same in all cluster.

+In these scenarios, `Restic` crd without a prefix will cause conflict in the repository directory in the bucket.
+You can overcome it using a different prefix for each workload.

 ## Workload Annotations
 For each workload where a sidecar container is added by Stash operator, the following annotations are added:

  - `restic.appscode.com/last-applied-configuration` indicates the configuration of applied Restic CRD.
- - `restic.appscode.com/tag` indicates the tag of `appscode/stash` Docker image that was added as sidecar.
+ - `restic.appscode.com/tag` indicates the tag of `appscode/stash` Docker image that was added as a sidecar.

 ## Updating Restic
 The sidecar container watches for changes in the Restic fileGroups, backend and schedule.
 These changes are automatically applied on the next run of `restic` commands.
 If the selector of a Restic CRD is changed, Stash operator will update workload accordingly by adding/removing sidecars as required.

 ## Disable Restic
-To stop Restic from taking backup, you can do following things:
+To stop Restic from taking backup, you can do the following things:

 * Set `spec.paused: true` in Restic `yaml` and then update the Restic object.
 This means:

-  - Paused Restic CRDs will not applied to newly created wrokloads.
+  - Paused Restic CRDs will not be applied to newly created workloads.
   - Stash sidecar containers will not be removed from existing workloads but the sidecar will stop taking backup.

 * Delete the Restic CRD.
 Stash operator will remove the sidecar container from all matching workloads.

 * Change the labels of a workload.
-Stash operator will remove sidecar container from that workload.
+Stash operator will remove the sidecar container from that workload.
 This way you can selectively stop backup of a Deployment, ReplicaSet etc.

 For more details about how to disable and resume Restic see [here](/docs/guides/backup.md#disable-backup).